Project: 2016 – ongoing

 The Declaration notes: "A Europe that was forged to keep peace between its warring nations and subsequently to encourage and support societal development and cooperation has increasingly given way to a slavish pursuit of economic competition and the vast inequalities in income, wealth, and societal standing that result from this."
 It calls on the European leaders to reverse this trend: "In our capacity as responsible European citizens we solemnly declare that the European Union should urgently give priority to its social quality, otherwise it will lose further legitimacy and will not be the Union we support. ...
 Social quality is fundamental to the creation of an inclusive Europe, a Europe for all citizens."

-Article: Social Quality and Brexit
+Two articles: Social Quality and Brexit

-Two years after the Brexit vote, British scholars have published a study on the background of the “leave” vote in Stoke-on-Trent, where a large majority voted for leaving the Euroean Union.
+Two years after the Brexit vote, two other British scholars have published a study on the background of the “leave” vote in Stoke-on-Trent, where a large majority voted for leaving the Euroean Union.
 The article was published in the International Journal of Social Quality (Volume 8, issue 1).
 The paper is titled Social Quality and Brexit in Stoke-on-Trent, England.
 The authors are Ian Mahoney (Nottingham Trent University) and Tony Kearon (Keele University).
 From the Abstract: “We argue that the ongoing decline in economic security, effective enfranchisement, social inclusion, and social empowerment have all had profound consequences for working-class communities and that the outcome of the Brexit vote was rooted, at least in part, in their subjective experiences and disenchantment forged in this ongoing decline.”

-The full article is available online at the website of Berghahn Journals, New York, the publishers of the journal.
+Both articles are available online at the website of Berghahn Journals, New York, the publishers of the journal.